 Unlike other watches, Timex doesn’t concern itself much with mechanical movements.
 Instead, they stick strictly to the use of quartz watches.
 This way, they can cram in as many features as their followers can want into a watch.
 One of their best is the Indiglo Back-lit technology

-Literally, you can go for a vintage-looking (though slightly chunky) timepiece like the Timex Weekender or you can go for something modern and a bit militaristic like the Timex Expedition Rugged Core Analog Field watch.
+Literally, you can go for a vintage-looking (though slightly chunky) timepiece like the Timex Weekender or you can go for something modern and a bit militaristic like a field watch, in particular, the Timex Expedition Rugged Core Analog Field watch.
 It all depends on your taste when it comes to Timex.
 The only issue you have to worry about with Timex watches though, is that somewhat disappointing resale value of theirs.
 But at the same time, you shouldn’t ignore the fact that their watches are budget-friendly.

 Casio’s Neo-Brite Tech is Your Best Bang for Buck